After a breast cancer diagnosis, it’s important to take the time needed to assemble your treatment team and consider your reconstructive options.

 The timing of breast reconstruction surgery is determined jointly by your plastic surgeon and the other doctors on your treatment team.
 This is because the need for chemotherapy or radiation will influence when reconstructive surgery can safely take place.

 A woman should see a plastic surgeon as early on as possible after being diagnosed with breast cancer, so she can determine the type and timing of breast reconstruction that makes the most sense for her unique circumstance.
 Dr. Potter will work with you to create a reconstructive timeline that makes sense for you.
+Read more about the timing of breast reconstruction.

 If breast reconstruction occurs at the same time as your mastectomy or lumpectomy, it is referred to as immediate, and if it occurs at a later date it is referred to as delayed.
 Immediate breast reconstruction offers the benefit of avoiding a delay in addressing any cosmetic deformity.
 It also minimizes the number of surgeries.